alephjs/alephjs.org/pages/docs/basic-features/built-in-css-support.md

 ## Inline CSS

-Aleph.js supports inline CSS, that means you can write CSS in `.jsx` files directly, the concept is called **CSS-in-JS**:
+Aleph.js supports inline CSS, that means you can write CSS in `.tsx` files directly, the concept is called **CSS-in-JS**:

 ```tsx
 import React from 'https://esm.sh/react'